 Hallways and stairwells have battery-operated lights that will automatically kick on.
 Critical life-support systems, such as ventilators and newborn bassinets, have their own battery backup.
 Some will operate as long as two hours, providing time to move the most vulnerable patients.

 Emergency grab bag – Crucial supplies will be strategically stashed throughout the new hospital.
 They include flashlights, batteries and first aid kits, as well as tools needed amid destruction, such as gloves, crowbars and even snow shovels, which would have been helpful to clear passageways clogged with rain-soaked debris.

 Hardened shell – A precast concrete exterior provides a shell tougher than the brick, metal or plastered walls of most commercial buildings.
 A poured concrete roof holds tight in a gale, unlike the metal decking that blew off the old hospital.
 A penthouse that holds mechanical units is protected by heavy walls of hurricane-strength boards.

 “Mercy applied unheard of standards to areas of the hospital where people can’t quickly escape, protecting even our frailest patients who depend on life-sustaining equipment,” Pulsipher said.
 “It’s part of understanding the unique role of a hospital – what it is, what it does and who it serves.”

-Mercy is the fifth largest Catholic health care system in the U.S. and serves millions annually.
-Mercy includes 35 acute care hospitals, four heart hospitals, two children’s hospitals, three rehab hospitals and two orthopedic hospitals, nearly 700 clinic and outpatient facilities, 40,000 co-workers and more than 2,000 Mercy Clinic physicians in Arkansas, Kansas, Missouri and Oklahoma.
+Mercy, named one of the top five large U.S. health systems in 2016 by Truven, an IBM company, serves millions annually.
+Mercy includes 45 acute care and specialty (heart, children’s, orthopedic and rehab) hospitals, more than 700 physician practices and outpatient facilities, 40,000 co-workers and more than 2,000 Mercy Clinic physicians in Arkansas, Kansas, Missouri and Oklahoma.
 Mercy also has outreach ministries in Louisiana, Mississippi and Texas.